 components in the same way but select cars and resellers respectively as their schema names.

 Note: In this use case, all the involved schemas are stored in the Metadata node of the Repository tree view for easy retrieval.
-For further information concerning metadata, see Talend Studio User Guide.
+For further information concerning metadata, see Managing metadata in Talend Studio.

 You can also select the three input components by dropping the relevant schemas from the Metadata area onto the design workspace and double-clicking tELTMysqlInput from the Components dialog box.
 Doing so allows you to skip the steps of labeling the input components and defining their schemas manually.

 - Connect the three tELTMysqlInput components to the tELTMysqlMap component using links named following strictly the actual DB table names: owners, cars and resellers.

 - Connect the tELTMysqlMap component to the tELTMysqlOutput component and name the link agg_result, which is the name of the database table you will save the aggregation result to.